 - Sunday - Wentworth Falls 8.00am | Katoomba 10.00am | Leura 5.00pm

 - Rosary - Monday Katoomba 8.30am, Tuesday Leura 4.45pm, Wednesday Wentworth Falls 9.30am, Friday Katoomba 11.30am and Saturday Katoomba 9.00am

 Uniform Ordering and Availability

-School uniform is compulsory and we ask that all items be purchased through our Uniform Shop to keep colours and styles consistent.
+School uniform is compulsory and is to be purchased through The School Locker to keep colours and styles consistent.
 If your child is not in uniform on a particular day, a written note needs to be sent to the class teacher.
 The school hat is an important part of the Uniform.